I’m leaking all my best Biryani secrets tips that I’ve learned from friends, and people around me. Please give me a thumps up in comment if it helps.

 5. Thick bottomed and wide skillet

 Always use a wide and thick bottomed pot for Biryani.
-You can also put rice pot on griddle/tawa if your skillet has thin base; to save rice burning from bottom.
+You can also put rice pot on griddle/tawa if your skillet has thin base; to save rice that are at the bottom of pot from burning.
 Keep the griddle/tawa under the skillet for re-heating biryani too.
-Always re-heat biryani on medium flame.
+Always re-heat biryani on medium or low flame.

 6. Cooking time: